DHTMLX/gantt-docs/data/api/refs/gantt_props.md

 - api/gantt_min_grid_column_width_config.md - sets the minumum width for the grid (in pixels) while being resized
 - api/gantt_multiselect_config.md - enables/disables multi-task selection in the Gantt chart
 - api/gantt_multiselect_one_level_config.md - specifies whether multi-task selection will be available within one or any level
+- api/gantt_open_split_tasks_config.md -
 - api/gantt_open_tree_initially_config.md - openes all branches initially
-- api/gantt_order_branch_config.md - activates the 'branch' mode that allows reordering tasks within the same nesting level
+- api/gantt_order_branch_config.md - activates the 'branch' mode that allows vertically reordering tasks within the same tree level
 - api/gantt_order_branch_free_config.md - activates the 'branch' mode that allows reordering tasks within the whole gantt
 - api/gantt_placeholder_task_config.md - adds an empty row into the end of the list of tasks to simplify tasks editing via keyboard
 - api/gantt_preserve_scroll_config.md - preserves the current position of the vertical and horizontal scrolls while re-drawing the gantt chart
 - api/gantt_prevent_default_scroll_config.md - specifies whether the gantt container should block the mousewheel event, or should it be propagated up to the window element
-- api/gantt_project_end_config.md - specifies the end date of the project
+- api/gantt_project_end_config.md - specifies the end date of a project
-- api/gantt_project_start_config.md - specifies the start date of the project
+- api/gantt_project_start_config.md - specifies the start date of a project
 - api/gantt_quick_info_detached_config.md - defines whether the task form will appear from the left/right side of the screen or near the selected task
 - api/gantt_quickinfo_buttons_config.md - stores a collection of buttons resided in the pop-up task's details form
 - api/gantt_readonly_config.md - activates the read-only mode for the Gantt chart